Overview of Basic Principles of Occupation Hygiene Course

-W201 Basic Principles of Occupational Hygiene (BPOH) Training Course is an internationally recognised five-day foundation course that outlines extensive principles of Occupational Hygiene as the basis for anticipation, recognition, evaluation, and control of hazards that can be encountered in the workplace.
+W201 Basic Principles of Occupational Hygiene (BPOH) Training Course is an internationally recognised five-day foundation course outlining the principles of occupational hygiene as the basis for anticipation, recognition, evaluation, and control of hazards encounterable in the workplace.
+Upon successful completion of the independently marked exam, trainees will receive a certificate of completion from the Occupational Hygiene Training Association.

-Approved Training Provider for Basic Principles of Occupational Hygiene Training Course
+Approved Training Provider for W201 Basic Principles of Occupational Hygiene Training Course

 GCG is proud to be the approved training provider for this course, developed by Occupational Hygiene Training Association (OHTA) and supported by the International Occupational Hygiene Association (IOHA).